 About half of people visiting your website will use your website’s design to determine its credibility.
 They don’t realize it, but they use their past experiences with familiar companies to determine whether or not something looks credible.
 National brands all use the same proven guidelines when creating their websites.
 So your website needs to look similar to what consumers are used to seeing to be considered credible.

 As a new real estate agent, you’ll soon realize that you’re working with people from all walks of life.
 Your content needs to be easily readable to accommodate all skill levels.
-A larger font is easier to read, resulting in faster read times and improve comprehension.
+A larger font is easier to read, resulting in faster read times and improved comprehension.
 The easier it is for your visitors to read and understand your content, the more likely you will persuade them.

 The website should be easy to navigate, with visitors finding what they want quickly.
 There should be no broken links or technical errors.
 Include a photo and bio of yourself.
+Your email and phone number should be easily found on all of your landing pages.
+Make your phone number clickable for compatibility with mobile devices.

 While large corporations make their contact information discreet, this strategy won’t work for you.
 The goal is for people to contact you, so make it easy with a variety of contact platform options.
 The more information you have for contact, the more legitimate you look and the more confident a potential lead will be about contacting you.